Červený Kostelec: Etymology

 The word kostelec is derived from kostel (i.e. 'church') and meant 'fortified church'.
-To distinguish it from other municipalities with the same name, the adjective červený (i.e. 'red') was added in 1876.
-It referred to the red Permian formation that was uncovered here, and to the coloring of the local stream, which occurred during floods.
+To distinguish it from other municipalities with the same name, the prefix červený (i.e. 'red') was added in 1876.
+It referred to the red Permian formation that was uncovered here, and to the colouring of the local stream, which occurred during floods.

 Geography

 Červený Kostelec is located about 8 km northwest of Náchod and 34 km northeast of Hradec Králové.
 It lies on the border between the Giant Mountains Foothills and Orlické Foothills.
 The highest point is the hill Končinský kopec at 530 m above sea level.
+The Olešnice Stream flows through the town.

 History

 The first written mention of Kostelec is from 1362.
 Until 1447, it was a part of the Vízmburk estate.
 From 1497 at the latest, it belonged to the Náchod estate.
 It remained so until the establishment of an independent municipality in 1848.
 The preserved seal proves that Kostelec was referred to as a market town no later than from 1680.
 In 1876, Kostelec was promoted to a town and changed its name to Červený Kostelec.